Flrotm/Projects/AI/README.md

 - Implemented loss and activation functions
 - Implemented backpropagation algorithm based on (Sathyanarayana, S. A gentle introduction to backpropagation.
 (2014))
 # [5: Face classification using CNNs](https://github.com/Flrotm/Projects/edit/master/AI/py5)
+- Built a custom dataloader for the face dataset
+- Tested different models and used transfer learning
+- Implemented custom training and testing functions
+-
 # [6: Autoencoders for noise reduction](https://github.com/Flrotm/Projects/edit/master/AI/py6)
+- Implemented an encoder and a decoder for noise reduction in text images
+- Implemented K-fold cross validation for better accuracy
+- Implemented mlp and cnn autoencoders with pytorch